Affordable rental housing

 Brief: Increasing the affordability of rental housing

-There are many approaches that cities and counties can use to increase the availability of affordable rental housing.
+There are many approaches that cities, towns, and counties can use to increase the availability of affordable rental housing.
 In fact, the majority of policy tools in the Housing Policy Library work to advance this very goal.
 This brief describes how policies in each of the four main categories in the Housing Policy Library can be used to address rental affordability challenges.
 Read the brief

 Balancing the goals of promoting homeownership and increasing the availability of affordable rental housing